TancrediZini/SoapySDR-SoapyRemote/README.md

 ```

 As expected the communication is on the UDP protocol, as it is also stated in the `SoapyRemote` wiki page: `By default SoapyRemote streams are based around udp to preference throughput over reliability`.
-I haven't figured out what the TCP PUSH ACK package was accomplishing since I haven't found a way to confirm eventual speculations.
+I speculate that the frame No. 130, which is on the TCP protocol, belong to the vnc connection I am susing to control the RaspberryPi from the laptop.

 ### Details from a captured packet